The medical excess may only apply to accidents that happened before 14 February 2018.

 The medical excess is the amount of non-hospital treatment and support services you are responsible for before the TAC can start to pay.
 At the moment the medical excess is $651.
 If the medical excess applies to you, the TAC can pay for the support you need after you* have received treatment to the value of $651.

 * For the purposes of the medical excess "you" means you and any immediate family members involved in the same accident.
-"Immediate family members" includes your partner or dependent children under 18 years of age.
+"Immediate family members" includes your partner, children, brothers and sisters.

 Medical excess tool